-The assessment of participants’ progress is based on the skills participants are expected to gain and the learning goals set at the outset of the course.
-The forms of assessment and other requirements for each course are given in the online course descriptions.
-Your lecturer will provide additional information about the assessment of the course at the beginning of the course.
+The assessment of participants’ progress is based on the skills participants are expected to gain and the learning goals set at the start of the course.
+The forms of assessment and other requirements for each course are listed in the online course descriptions.
+Your lecturer will provide additional information about the assessment of the course at the start of the course.

 Substitute exam dates/Resits

 Under extraordinary circumstances, and after consultation with the lecturer, an alternate date for a final test or other type of assessment can be agreed.

 Tests and other assessment types cannot be repeated for the sole purpose of improving a passing grade.
 Where a participant has gained an unsatisfactory grade in a course, they must attend the course again if they wish to reapeat the assessment.

 On successful completion of your language course, you will receive a Certificate of Achievement.
 This lists the ECTS points you have gained and your grade for the course.
 The conditions that need to be met for the successful completion of your course are listed in the detailed online course description.

 If the conditions for gaining ECTS points and the issuing of a Certificate of Achievement have not been met, we can issue a Certificate of Attendance.
 To receive a Certificate of Attendance, participants must fulfill the following criteria:

 - In courses with a total of 26-28 lessons, this equates to at least 18 lessons.